oracle/odpi/doc/src/installation.rst

 Local Database or Full Oracle Client
 ++++++++++++++++++++++++++++++++++++

+ODPI-C applications can use Oracle Client 19, 18, 12, or 11.2 libraries from a local Oracle Database or full Oracle Client installation.

 The Oracle libraries must be either 32-bit or 64-bit, matching your application and ODPI-C library (if one is created separately).